kunalkeshan/Mind-Check/public/resources/embracing-failure-a-journey-towards-self-development.md

 # Embracing Failure: A Journey Towards Self-Improvement

-*Note: Actual author is from a random stranger on reddit, these are their words shared below.*
+*Note: Actual author is a random stranger on reddit, these are their words shared below.*

 ---